-Since the hardware handshaking lines CTS and RTS are not used by ABM-4561, the digital multimeter uses the command return method to eliminate the data losses and errors during communication.
+Since the hardware handshaking lines CTS and RTS are not used by DMM, the digital multimeter uses the command return method to eliminate the data losses and errors during communication.
 Please refer to the content below before programming communication software.

 - 1. For command syntax and format, refer to Chapter 6 Command Reference. - 2.
 The controller transmits the command using the ASCII code with <LF>, <CR> or <LF><CR> as the terminal character.
-ABM-4561 executes the command after the terminal character is received. - 3.
+DMM executes the command after the terminal character is received. - 3.
 When RETURN function is set to ON.
-The command received by ABM-4561 will be sent back to the controller again.
-The controller will not send the next character until the last returned character is received correctly from ABM-4561.
-If the controller fails to receive the character sent back by ABM-4561, the reasons are listed as follows: - The serial interface is not connected correctly. - Check if the RS232 function is enabled, if the same baud rate is selected for both ABM-4561 and the controller. - When ABM-4561 is busy with executing a bus command, ABM-4561 will not accept any character from the serial interface at the same time.
+The command received by DMM will be sent back to the controller again.
+The controller will not send the next character until the last returned character is received correctly from DMM.
+If the controller fails to receive the character sent back from DMM, the reasons are listed as follows: - The serial interface is not connected correctly. - Check if the RS-232 function is enabled, if the same baud rate is selected for both DMM and the controller. - When DMM is busy with executing a bus command, DMM will not accept any character from the serial interface at the same time.
 So the character sent by controller will be ignored.
 In order to make sure the whole command is sent and received correctly, the character without a return character should be sent again by the controller. - 4.
-ABM-4561 only sends information under following two conditions.
-The first is when a character is received normally; ABM-4561 will send the character back as a response when return function is ON.
-The second is when a query command is received; ABM-4561 will send the query response information. - 5.
-Once a query command is received, ABM-4561 will send the query response information immediately even if the rest commands have not been finished.
-So if the command includes two queries, the controller should read the query responses twice.
-One query is recommended to be included in a single command.
+DMM only sends information under following two conditions.
+The first is when a character is received normally; DMM will send the character back as a handshake when return function is ON.
+The second is when a query command is received; DMM will send the query response information.